WatForm/fortress/DevelopersGuide.md

 Following the Overview sections, the packages are described in bottom-up order.

 @Joe
-    - are there branches of the fortress github that are worth integrating beyond the astra branch (with the extra simplifications?) if not, can we archive them somehow so I don't get confused :-)
-    - on the fortress master branch, there is a leftover src dir that contains only an empty msfol
-    - some of the info in the TechnicalGuide might belong here and vice versa.
     - below takes the place of the fortress TR that I had planned so have archived that folder
     - it would be good to document design decisions below also